Andrew13524/MIDI-Hero/README.md

 ## Record your song
 During the recording process, the audio file you uploaded will begin playing.
-As it plays you can use the device you chose and MidiHero record your inputs!
+As it plays you can use the device you chose and MidiHero will record your inputs!

 ![recording](https://user-images.githubusercontent.com/77464600/225025556-0df85e80-3a1e-4930-897e-3ae0bb4ea2e1.PNG)